cp90-pixel/Synthax/README.md

-# Bramble is based on Brackets
+# Synthax is based on Brackets

 Brackets is a modern open-source code editor for HTML, CSS and JavaScript that is  *built* in HTML, CSS and JavaScript.